manpreetsingh2290/DataBase_Project1/Read_me.txt

 3. Change the data source entry (SQL Server data connection settings) in file (..\S2G3-PVFAPP\S2G3-PVFAPP\Web.config)
 3. Run the project.

-Notes:
-1. Changes done to create new view for Customer Orders.
-2. We can now view the Customer Orders or invoices in better format (For reference screen shot(Invoice_Screen_Shot.PNG) of generated invoice is attached).
-3. To edit, delete and create orders user has to perform these steps seperately only i.e using Orders, Order Line and Customer Views.

-Project Submitted by:
-Manpreet Singh

 Reference for invoice template code: